 Depth of field is also affected by how close the subject appears in your photo.
 That means either how close you are to the subject, or how much you magnify or reduce the subject using different lenses.

 The closer you are to your subject, or the closer you make the subject appear by zooming in with your lens, the smaller the depth of field becomes.
-Let’s say you are photographing a person five metres away.
+Let’s say you are photographing a person five meters away.
 At this distance, a standard or wide-angle lens will not only show a lot of background, but the wide depth of field could make the background quite distracting.
 However, if you walk much closer to the subject and re-focus, the depth of field will become much smaller.
 As a result, the well-focused person will stand out clearly from a blurry background.
 You can maximize the effect by opening the aperture to its widest setting.

 Now imagine your subject is posing in front of a beautiful waterfall.
 If you stand close to the subject and photograph them with a wide aperture, you could get a great shot of the person, but the waterfall will be an out of focus blur.
 You could improve the situation slightly by closing the aperture a few stops.
-However, the most effective way to improve the depth of field is to stand a few metres further back, and/or zoom back to a wider angle with your lens.
+However, the most effective way to improve the depth of field is to stand a few meters farther back, and/or zoom back to a wider angle with your lens.
 Not only will more background be visible, it will also be sharper (thanks to the increased depth of field) than if you adjusted the aperture alone.

 There you have a quick look at three factors than can make it easier to master depth of field: aperture, distance from the subject, and the length of the lens.
 Now go and try out these ideas at the next opportunity.
 Assuming you are using a digital camera, it won’t cost you anything and you can see the results right away.
 With practice and patience, you will get a ‘feel’ for depth of field, and how to use it to improve your photography.